 Thanks to this program, attendance improved and so did feedback on their service.
 Staff began recognizing loyal customers by their first name which compelled patrons to send thank-you cards for the theater’s generosity and recommendations.

-The key to developing a rewards program that works is to customize it to fit organizational strengths.
+The key to developing a rewards program that supports your fundraising strategy is to customize it to fit organizational strengths.
 If customer service is strong, develop a program that highlights that.
 Or consider ways to reach out to patrons about additional shows on the calendar they may be interested in.

 Keep rewards program messaging consistent and within the organization’s capabilities to increase patron retention.